rossigee/currency/vault_connector/readme/USAGE.rst

 * **Token Management**: Generate and manage UUID tokens for secret references
 * **Secure Retrieval**: Retrieve secrets using tokens with proper authentication
 * **Error Handling**: Robust error handling and status reporting
+* **UUID Enforcement**: Secret keys must be in valid UUID format, enforced by the connector to ensure uniqueness and security

 🔧 **API Reference**
 ====================